edoardottt/twitterBot/README.md

 DESCRIPTION 🔦
 -------------------------------------------------

-It uses selenium, time, random, datetime, getopt, sqlite3, os, getpass and sys libraries.
+It uses selenium, matplotlib, getpass and other famous python libraries.

 It tries to login with an email and a password on Twitter.
 If credentials are correct, It looks into the database if that user logged in yet and so if There is a record with that username id.
 If there isn't that record, It creates it.